nvie/decoders/README.md

 <i>Decoder&lt;T&gt;</i>
 [&lt;&gt;](https://github.com/nvie/decoders/blob/main/src/core/describe.js 'Source')<br />

-Defers to the given decoder, but when a decoding error happens, replace the error message with the given one.
+Uses the given decoder, but will use an alternative error message in case it rejects.
 This can be used to simplify or shorten otherwise long or low-level/technical errors.

 ```javascript
 const vowel = describe(